2022 Plant a Tree

 Bees and birds play a vital role in balancing natural biodiversity.
-The symbiotic relationship between bees and all flowering plants is what balances our ecosystems.
-Flight 93 National Memorial is a former surface coal mine.
-The bees and birds help to restore the memorial grounds and the crash site to its natural state.
-When Flight 93 crashed on September 11, 2001, it burned a small hemlock grove located on the nearly 40 acres of ground that became the crime scene investigation area.
-This area is now considered sacred ground and the 40 passengers and crew members' final resting place.
+The symbiotic relationship between bees and all flowering plants is what balances our ecosystem.
+For example, Flight 93 National Memorial is a former surface coal mine.
+The bees and birds help to restore the memorial grounds and the crash site to their natural state.
+When Flight 93 crashed on September 11, 2001, it burned a small hemlock grove located on nearly 40 acres of ground that became the crime scene investigation area.
+This area is now considered sacred ground and the passengers' and crew members' final resting place.
 The Pollinator Program will ensure that the natural habitat and ecosystems of the memorial are environmentally restored and will create a living memorial landscape that will continue telling the story of Flight 93 for generations to come.